wp-plugins/shareyourcart/readme.txt

 Thus, you can focus on further building your business, and not on generating coupon codes.

 == Changelog ==
+= 1.8.3 =
+* Added support for TheCartPress 1.x (Thanks to the TheCartPress team for helping)
+* Improved positioning of the button so that it allows the user to better engage with the shop
+* Added Debug mode for easier debugging
+* Language is set according to the one set in your ShareYourCart account
+* Fixed WooCommerce minor issues, like button not appearing of product's page, or sending of wrong product link to the API

 = 1.7.2 =
 * Added support for WooCommerce 1.5.x
 * The custom button images are now saved in the Wordpress Uploads folder